What are the application requirements?

 What are the admission requirements for international students?

-International applications have the same requirements as U.S. nationals with the additional requirements of a minimum TOEFL score of 550 and a statement of financial support to the CCH Admissions Office.
+International applications have the same requirements as U.S. nationals with the additional requirements of a minimum TOEFL score of 550 and a statement of financial support to the Columbia College Hollywood Admissions Office.
 Click here for a detailed list of requirements for international students.

 Can I transfer credits from another school?

-CCH does allow credits to be transferred and the transferability of credits is subject to prior review and approval.
+Yes!
+There is no minimum transfer credit requirement.
+All transfer credits are subject to prior review and approval.
 Click here for more information on transferring credits.

-I live out of state and can’t make a CCH Experience Day.
+I live out of state and can’t make it to an Open House.
 Is there another way to schedule a visit?

-Yes, if you can’t make a scheduled CCH Experience Day, you can request a private tour by completing our online private tour form.
-You may also call us at (800) 785-0585 or email us at firstname.lastname@example.org us and we’ll be happy to arrange a private tour for you.
+Yes, if you can’t attend a quarterly Open House, you can request a private tour by completing our online private tour form.
+You may also call us at (800) 785-0585 or email us at firstname.lastname@example.org.
+We'd be happy to arrange a private tour for you.

 What kind of housing is available?

-Columbia College Hollywood students can take advantage of two options for housing – Meridian Pointe Housing on the campus of California State University- Northridge, or CCH apartment options within ¼ mile of the Columbia College campus.
+Columbia College Hollywood students can take advantage of several student housing options within ¼ mile of the Columbia College campus.
 Click here for more information on student housing.

 Can I do an internship right away?

 Yes.
 You can do an internship anytime.
-However in order to receive academic credit for your internship you need to be a sophomore (48 credit units or higher).
-Another thing to consider: the better your knowledge about filmmaking, the more valuable you are as an intern, and the more likely you are to get a better intern position.
-So having some basic to mid-level production courses under your belt first is usually a good idea.
+However, to receive academic credit for your internship you need to be a sophomore (48 credit units or higher).
+Another thing to consider: the better your knowledge about filmmaking, the more valuable you are as an intern and the more likely you are to get a great intern position.
+So, having some basic to mid-level production courses under your belt first is usually a good idea.

 How many General Education classes do I have to take?